jbpoline/Bic_day/bic/talk.rst

 The "Mistakes" argument : an unpopular topic.

 - Ioannidis 2005
-- Annatomy of an Error
+- Anatomy of an Error
 - The Left/Right issue
 - The ADHD 1000 connectome

 ..
 Ioannidis : although many may not be convinced, the arguments are
+..
+Add reference to Simmons analysis? http://sciencereview.berkeley.edu/article/false-positives/
 ..
 Glenn Begley and Lee Ellis "Raise standards for preclinical cancer research" Nature 483 (2012)
 ..
 L/R
 .. scripts contained an error - new release